cuijiyao01/docker-k8s-training/sample-app/exercise_04_reviews_as_helm_chart.md

 ```

 ## Step 0: Prerequisites
-If you have done so already install helm.
+If you haven't done so already install helm.
 This was also a prerequisite of the helm exercise.

 Go to your project base folder `k8s-bulletinboard`, which you created at the beginning of exercise 2, and create a sub-folder `reviews`.
 Download the chart into that folder: